SABAA TEAM SUPER FINAL 2019 RULES

 - Inspections may be carried out on and off the water.

-- It is the responsibility of each team to ensure that their live-wells have been checked by the weigh-master at least 30 minutes before the tournament start on each tournament day, failing which, the transgressing team / boat will have to wait until the last boat of the last flight has departed, before their live-well will be checked.
+- It is the responsibility of each team to ensure that their live-wells have been checked by the weigh-master at least 30 minutes before the start of the first flight of each tournament day, failing which, the transgressing team / boat will have to wait until the last boat of the last flight has departed, before their live-well will be checked.

 - Failure to have a live well inspected will lead to immediate disqualification of the transgressing team, from the day’s fishing.